dantheman213/hapi-modern-cors/README.md

 ##### How do CORS pre-flight work?

-Before a CORS request start a pre-flight request is typically sent.
-This is a request using the `OPTIONS` keyword and the response to this request should contain some default CORS headers.
-This plugin will automatically create all `OPTIONS` routes to match your existing endpoints.
+Before requests can begin to use CORS a pre-flight request is typically sent to the server at the same path you're requesting.
+However, the request will use the `OPTIONS` rather than `GET`, `POST`, etc. The response to this request should contain some default CORS headers This plugin will automatically create all OPTIONS` routes to match your existing endpoints.

 ##### What happens when the origin is set?